norkator/paketin-seuranta/README.md

 Adding new courier
 ============
+Good sample PR of such case is https://github.com/norkator/paketin-seuranta/pull/116

 1. Creating parcel courier logos.
 I have been using following tool: [https://romannurik.github.io/AndroidAssetStudio/icons-launcher.html](https://romannurik.github.io/AndroidAssetStudio/icons-launcher.html)
 2. Add new courier strategy at `/com.nitramite/courier` folder.
 Use others existing ones as sample.